Skip to Content

 Swift

-2. Back in the ContentView file, add the following code under the // Verify mDocs - Step 2.4: Create QRScannerView comment to create a new app view that the user will use to scan a QR code:
+2. Back in the ContentView file, replace the EmptyView() under the // Verify mDocs - Step 2.4: Create QRScannerView comment with the following code to create a new app view that the user will use to scan a QR code:

 Swift